frmango/Air-Cargo-Pricing-Model/README.md

 ### Conclusion

 The Air Cargo Pricing Model employs a systematic approach to data preprocessing, transformation, and model selection, emphasizing interpretability and scalability.
 By incorporating both linear and ensemble models and utilizing thoughtful evaluation metrics, the model ensures a comprehensive understanding of performance.
 The integration of Gaussian Processes and SVGP demonstrates adaptability to diverse tasks while addressing scalability concerns.

-Although time constraints prevented the creation of additional visualizations for direct model comparisons, thorough performance assessments have been conducted, with results presented in the output section.